philc/book-notes/engineering/working in public - nadia eghbal.md

   * Incremental piece-meal evolution by a myriad of contributors inevitably adds cruft.
     * "Code is 'cleanest' when it's first released, because that's the time at which developers are thinking about the project holistically and writing it from scratch."
-  * OSS is more susceptible to technical debt and scope creep because contributors are casual and don't have full context on the project.
+  * OSS is more susceptible to technical debt and scope creep because contributors don't have full context on the project.
   * Test infrastructure and test suites are particularly prone to technical debt, in the form of coarse tests, flaky tests, slow tests.
 * Adapting to user needs